jkanvision/README-Generator/README.md

   &nbsp;
   &nbsp;
 ## Contributing:
-  If you would like to contribute to this project, please push your code to the repo and make a pull request.
+  If you would like to contribute to this project, please use a fork to push your code to the repo and make a pull request.

   &nbsp;
   &nbsp;